 Philosophy Talk has added two new voices to its broadcast team, with co-hosts Debra Satz and Joshua Landy.
 Both Stanford professors, Satz and Landy will join host Ken Taylor on alternating weeks.
-John Taylor will become host emeritus.
+John Perry will become host emeritus.

 The program producers write: